 While many of us in the peer to peer lending world have the luxury of having extra cash to invest, the reality is that millions of people in our country struggle under the weight of bills and unpaid debt.
 Whether through a bad shopping habit or a sudden medical emergency, many people need access to cash but do not have good enough credit history to be approved for a personal loan from a bank.

-Many banks and credit unions require a credit score of 700+ for a personal loan.
+It can be difficult to find bank loans for people with bad credit, which usually require a credit score of 700+ for a personal loan.
 But if someone needs a loan whose credit score is in the 600s, what are their options?
-For people in this situation, a peer to peer loan (p2p loan) is truly wonderful news.
+For people in this situation, a peer to peer loan (p2p loan) can be truly wonderful news.
 This avenue of lending online, new to the nation, offers many people a way out.

 Seven Reasons to Apply for a P2P Loan (Even With Imperfect Credit)